City-of-Helsinki/linkedevents/linked-courses-importers.md

 # Linked Courses importers and commands

+Please keep this file up to date and document the new importers or update current ones if necessary.

 This documentation is written to help you decide what to use if you'd like to setup your own application instance of Linked Courses.

 #